lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/cli-wallet-setup-macos.md

 # CLI Wallet setup \(macOS\)

-This guide covers installing and configuring the Oxen CLI \(Command Line Interface\) Wallet on macOS.
+This guide covers installing and configuring the Lozzax CLI \(Command Line Interface\) Wallet on macOS.

 > If you are new to console or terminal commands and/or would prefer a wallet with buttons and Loki branding, we suggest you download the [GUI Wallet](../../downloads.md).

 Before following the guide below, you'll need to download the CLI Wallet for macOS.
 This guide assumes you are running the latest version of macOS and have Xcode installed.

-## Step 1: Opening oxen-wallet-cli and oxend.
+## Step 1: Opening lozzax-wallet-cli and lozzaxd.

-To use the `oxen-wallet-cli` we must first have the daemon, `oxend`, up and running.
-The `oxend` is your node which the `oxen-wallet-cli` broadcasts through.
-Without the node running the `oxen-wallet-cli` will not be able to operate.
+To use the `lozzax-wallet-cli` we must first have the daemon, `lozzaxd`, up and running.
+The `lozzaxd` is your node which the `lozzax-wallet-cli` broadcasts through.
+Without the node running the `lozzax-wallet-cli` will not be able to operate.

-Open up the `oxend` file in the folder you extracted the release from.
+Open up the `lozzaxd` file in the folder you extracted the release from.
 In most cases you will have the following security dialog box pop up.

-If the dialog box opens up you will need to allow the `oxend` to open by moving your cursor to the top-left of your screen, clicking the apple logo, and then clicking on system preferences.
+If the dialog box opens up you will need to allow the `lozzaxd` to open by moving your cursor to the top-left of your screen, clicking the apple logo, and then clicking on system preferences.

-Once in System Preferences, click on the `Security & Privacy` button, check in this new screen that the `oxend` file was blocked, if it was you should be confident to click “Open Anyway”.
+Once in System Preferences, click on the `Security & Privacy` button, check in this new screen that the `lozzaxd` file was blocked, if it was you should be confident to click “Open Anyway”.

 Keep clicking `open` and `allow` to give the software permission to run.